- Pizza Dough Calculator

 What is the best flour for pizza?

-The best flour for pizza is flour that contains a high-protein content.
+The best flour for pizza is flour which contains a high-protein content.
 Of course, it will depend on the kind of oven you have.

-Regarding the brand, we’ve found that Caputo Chef’s Flour works best for home ovens while Caputo Pizzeria works best for high-temperature ovens.
+Regarding the brand, we’ve found that Caputo Chef’s Flour works best for home ovens, while Caputo Pizzeria works best for high-temperature ovens.

-To learn more about flour and why we think Caputo is best, check the Best Flour for Pizza article.
+Check the Best Flour for Pizza article to learn more about flour and why we think Caputo is best.

 How long should I bake pizza?